Pull-back of quasi-log structures: Introduction

-\begin{ack} The author was partially supported by the Gran-in-Aid for Young Scientists (A) $\sharp$24684002 from JSPS.
-He would like to thank Takeshi Abe, Kento Fujita, Yuichiro Hoshi, and Tetsushi Ito for answering his questions and giving him useful comments. \end{ack}
+\begin{ack} The author would like to thank Takeshi Abe, Kento Fujita, Yuichiro Hoshi, and Tetsushi Ito for answering his questions and giving him useful comments.
+He was partially supported by Grant-in-Aid for Young Scientists (A) 24684002, Grant-in-Aid for Scientific Research (S) 16H06337, and (B) 16H03925 from JSPS.
+He thanks the referees for useful comments. \end{ack}

-We will work over $\mathbb C$, the complex number field, throughout this paper.
-For the standard notation of the log minimal model program, see, for example, \cite{fujino}.
-For the basic properties and results of semi log canonical pairs, see \cite{fujino-slc}.
+We work over $\mathbb C$, the complex number field, throughout this paper.
+We recommend the reader to see \cite{fujino-intro} for a gentle introduction to the theory of quasi-log structures.
+We will never publish \cite{fujino-book}.
+Therefore, we reproduce some of the arguments from \cite{fujino-book} in the current paper.
+For the basic definitions and properties of semi-log canonial pairs, see \cite{fujino-slc}.